Recent Advances in Optimal Transport for Machine Learning: Unsupervised Learning

 in analogy to eq.~\ref{eq:dictionary_learning}, using the \gls{gw} distance (see eq.~\ref{eq:gw_dist}) as loss function.
 Parallel to this line of work,~\cite{xu2020gromov} proposes \gls{gwf}, which approximates $\mathbf{S}^{(\ell)}$ non-linearly through \gls{gw}-barycenters~\cite{peyre2016gromov}.

-\textbf{Topic Modeling.} Another application of dictionary learning consists on topic modeling~\cite{blei2003latent}, in which a set of documents is expressed in terms of a dictionary of topics weighted by mixture coefficients.
-As explored in section~\ref{sec:metric_ot}, documents can be interpreted as probability distributions over words (e.g., eq.~\ref{eq:doc_distr}).
-In this context~\cite{huynh2020otlda} proposes an \gls{ot}-inspired algorithm for learning a set of distributions $\mathcal{Q} = \{\hat{Q}_{k}\}_{k=1}^{K}$ over words in the whole vocabulary.
-In this sense, each $\hat{Q}_{k}$ is \emph{a topic}.
+\textbf{Topic Modeling.} Dictionary learning can be used for topic modeling~\cite{blei2003latent}, in which a set of documents $\{\hat{P}_{i}\}_{i=1}^{N}$ is expressed in terms of a dictionary of topics $\{\hat{Q}_{k}\}_{k=1}^{K}$ weighted by mixture coefficients.
+Indeed, documents can be interpreted as probability distributions over words in a vocabulary $V=\{w_{1},\cdots,w_{n}\}$~\cite{kusner2015word}.
+In this context~\cite{huynh2020otlda} proposes an \gls{ot}-inspired algorithm for learning a set of distributions $\mathcal{Q} = \{\hat{Q}_{k}\}_{k=1}^{K}$ over words, which represent \emph{a topic}.
 Learning is based on a hierarchical \gls{ot} problem,